KiandaBPM/KiandaBPM.github.io/getting-started.md

 ### Responsive form layout

-Form fields are made to with a mobile first approach giving you a design once and deploy everywhere opportunity.
+Form fields are made with a mobile-first approach giving you a one-time design once and deploy everywhere opportunity.

 By using the **Layout** option under the property panel you will be able to quickly define the layout of your fields or panels within a form.
 Clicking on the **ⱽ** quickly uncovers the layout mode for desktop and for mobile.

 ![Layout mode](images/layout-mode.png)

-This allows you to specify a layout made of 1 to 12 columns and is based on bootstrap, a popular CSS  framework that allows designing web interfaces with mobile first approach.
+This allows you to specify a layout made of 1 to 12 columns and is based on bootstrap, a popular CSS  framework that allows designing web interfaces with mobile-first approach.

 ### Types of fields

-Kianda comes a number of pre-defined field widgets.
-In case none of them satisfy your specific needs and you have some level of [development](development.md) skills you can always create your own custom field widget.
+Kianda comes with a number of pre-defined field widgets.
+In case none of them satisfies your specific needs and you have some level of [development](development.md) skills you can always create your own custom field widget.

 At the time of writing the default fields fall into 4 main categories of fields:

 1. **Input** - Input fields include the most common data input fields such textbox, user picker, dates, tables checkbox and number fields
 2. **Layout** - Layout fields are fields that serve the purpose perfecting the layout your form.
 They include responsive panels, dialog box and rich text fields
 3. **Action** - Action fields are fields that allow user interface action like buttons, links or even signature components
-4. **Custom**  - Under custom fields you will find any custom developed fields available under your developer section
+4. **Custom**  - Under custom fields, you will find any custom-developed fields available under your developer section

 [Learn more about the form designer](form-designer.md)